 - a.
-Pedestrian passages must connect off-street parking areas with the public sidewalk. - b.
-Pedestrian passages must be a minimum of eight feet in width. - c.
-All pedestrian passages must be lighted using footlights, bollard lights, building lights, or street lights to provide for safety and visibility at night. - 5.
+Pedestrian passages shall connect off-street parking areas with the public sidewalk. - b.
+All Pedestrian Passages shall be lighted using footlights, bollard lights, building lights, or street lights. - 5.
 Signs.
-Building and site signs shall comply with the rules and regulations in Section 7.2 of the Medway Zoning Bylaw.
-The specific type of permitted signs and related design standards in Section 7.2.5, Tables 1-10 shall be applicable as identified in each of the Oak Grove Park Districts.
+Signs shall comply with the rules and regulations in Section 7.2.
+The specific type of permitted signs and related design standards in Section 7.2.5, Tables 4-10 shall be applicable as follows in each of the Oak Grove Park Districts: Oak Grove Neighborhood shall be governed by Table 4; Oak Grove Village Center shall be governed by Table 7, and Oak Grove Business Park shall be governed by Table 6.